tkchiang/bmc-h_polymorphism/README.md

 ### Analysis scripts to accompany the paper "Polymorphic _in vitro_ assembly of a bacterial microcompartment shell protein"

+`Nanotube_TEM_analysis/` contains:
-`nanotube_TEM_analysis.ipynb` is a Jupyter notebook that automates the analysis of nanotube TEM images, extracting nanotube diameters and chiral angles.
+  - `nanotube_TEM_analysis.ipynb`: Jupyter notebook that automates the analysis of nanotube TEM images.
+  - `results.csv`: Extracted nanotube diameters and chiral angles.
+  - `plot_results.ipynb`: Plot the data in `results.csv`.

 `SAXS_MCMC/` contains:
   - `run_SAXS_MCMC.ipynb` is a Jupyter notebook that implements MCMC on processed small-angle x-ray scattering data and generates backend files for each experiment.